Haantjes Algebras and Diagonalization: Nijenhuis and Haantjes operators

-\end{proposition} \begin{proof} See Corollary 3.3, p.
-1136 of \cite{BogI}. \end{proof} As we shall see in Section \ref{sec:cHa}, from Propositions \ref{pr:fL} and \ref{pr:Lpowers} one can infer that a single Haantjes operator generates a cyclic algebra of Haantjes operators over the ring of smooth functions on $M$.
+\end{proposition} \begin{proof} See Proposition 1, p.
+255 of~\cite{BogCMP}. \end{proof} \begin{proposition}[\cite{BogI}] Let $\boldsymbol{L}: TM \to TM$ be a Haantjes operator.
+Then, for any polynomial in $\boldsymbol{L}$ with coefficients $a_{j}\in C^\infty(M)$, the associated Haantjes torsion vanishes, i.e.~ \end{proposition} \begin{proof} See Corollary 3.3, p.
+1136 of~\cite{BogI}. \end{proof} As we shall see in Section 5.2, as a consequence of Propositions \ref{pr:fL} and \ref{pr:Lpowers}, it follows that a Haantjes operator generates a cyclic Haantjes algebra (i. e. a cyclic algebra of Haantjes operators) over the ring of smooth functions on $M$.
 However, this is not the case for a Nijenhuis operator $\boldsymbol{N}$, since a polynomial in $\boldsymbol{N}$ with coefficients $a_j \in C^\infty(M)$ is not necessarily a Nijenhuis operator.